Why is My Sourdough Bread Gummy? – Solving Chewy Sourdough Problems

 How to Make a Great Sourdough Starter

-Making a sourdough starter for the first time can be both a challenging, and exciting experience.
-You’ll only need simple components like flour, water, time and a bit of warmth.
-The process needed to create the starter is the same for every sourdough starter.
+Making a sourdough starter for the first time can be scary, but actually the process needed to create the starter is the same for every sourdough starter.
 The natural fermentation process does most of the work so not much effort is acquired from your side.

 To make your sourdough starter you will need: